rajtejani/react-email-interview-task/README.md

 ## User stories
+- As a user ISBAT view all the emails I've sent on Home Page.
 - As a user ISBAT compose an email
 - As a user ISBAT click on `Cc` or `Bcc` and add the fields bellow `To` field
 - As a user ISBAT remove `Cc` or `Bcc` field